 Special Licenses for Seniors and Disabled Anglers

-- Lifetime Fishing License: Residents aged 65 and older can purchase this for only $10.50, or opt for a Lifetime Combination License at $35.50.
+- Lifetime Fishing License: Residents age 65 and older can buy this license for $10.50, or choose a Lifetime Combination License for $35.50.

-- Disability Fishing License: If you’re a resident with a 100% disability, you can obtain a 3-year disability permit for just $10.50.
+- Disability Fishing License: Residents with a qualifying 100% disability may obtain a 3-year disability permit for $10.50.

-- Mobility-Impaired Access Permit: This free permit grants access to fishing spots for those who are permanently mobility-impaired.
+- Mobility-Impaired Access Permit: This free permit helps permanently mobility-impaired anglers access eligible fishing areas.

 Products Worth Considering